defx/dynamo/README.md

 ## Actions

 An action object provides some context to the `update` and `middleware` functions.
-Depending on how it was generated, the action will contain two of three possible parameters:
+Depending on how it was generated, the action may contain up to three parameters:

 ```typescript
 type Action = {